-Arts and Science programs with limited enrolment require that you apply directly to the program before you begin your study at Langara.
+Arts and Science programs with limited enrolment require that students apply directly to the program before they begin their study at Langara.
 These programs may have additional admission requirements.

 Priority course registration is available to students who have applied to and been accepted in certain programs of study that have limited enrolment.
-These limited enrolment programs are denoted by (LE) in this Calendar.
+These limited enrolment programs are denoted by (LE) in the Arts and Science Program listing.

-NOTE: Many courses within Arts & Science Limited Enrolment programs are available to students who are not admitted to the program.
+NOTE: Many courses within Arts and Science limited enrolment programs are available to students who are not admitted to the program.
 Check the course description portion of this Calendar for information on these courses and subject areas.